 Years 6 - 8 (ages 10 - 13)

-We are creating Learning Communities that increase student belonging, creating time and space for student-directed learning, refining assessment practices and allowing more opportunities for student from different year levels to work together.
-The traditional classroom layouts of students sitting at desks in rows is disappearing and we are supporting teachers and students to connect, share, create and reflect more effectively.
+At Yew Chung International School of Beijing, we are creating Learning Communities that increase students’ sense of belonging, create time and space for student-directed learning, refine assessment practices and allow more opportunities for students from different year levels to work together.
+The traditional classroom arrangement of students sitting at desks in rows is disappearing and we are helping teachers and students to connect, share, create and reflect more effectively.

 We wish to encourage much greater connection between home and school.
-It is important parents/guardians are familiar with the key tools that provide you with information on your child's learning.
-Managebac (MB) is used by both teachers and students and parents also have access.
+It is important parents/guardians are familiar with the key tools that provide them with information on their child's learning.
+Managebac (MB) is used by both teachers and students, and parents also have access.
 It is possible to track the work, the deadlines, and contact the teachers all through Managebac.
-The WeChat updates are a good way to start discussions with children on what they are doing in school.
+The WeChat updates are a good way to start discussion with children on what they are doing in school.
 Students will be using digital portfolios and student-led conferences to demonstrate their commitment to learning, the level of success achieved and share goals for future learning tasks.

 The manner in which the teacher constructs the learning is critical for the level of engagement and the stimulation of the curiosity of the student.
 Authentic learning and authentic assessment is never easy to achieve.
 This is especially so when schools have a history of disconnected teaching where the emphasis has not been on ensuring there is a clear meaning and link to the real world.
 Nor has there been a consistent desire to find ways to link the learning to physical, social or emotional worlds in which the students operate.

-The Habits of Mind and its language and the structure that Visible Thinking Strategies offer students to structure and pathway to effective learnings.
-The Habits of Mind provides a way to remind and support students as they make the journey through the educational landscape: managing impulsivity… a challenge for many people; applying knowledge to new situations; striving for accuracy; metacognition and persisting are but a few of the Habits.
-Visible Thinking Strategies also provide a scaffold for students to solve problems in different ways.
-The DeBono CoRT format offers up a thinking process that allows students to think differently.
+The Habits of Mind and Visible Thinking Strategies help students stay on a path to effective learning.
+The Habits of Mind provides a way to remind and support students as they make the journey through the educational landscape: managing impulsivity which is a challenge for many people; applying knowledge to new situations; striving for accuracy; metacognition and persisting.
+Visible Thinking Strategies also provide a framework for students to solve problems in different ways.
+The DeBono CoRT format opens up a thinking process that allows students to think differently.